kambahr/go-webcache/README.md

-## Web Cache Manager for Golang websites.
+## Web Cache Manager for Golang websites

 ### Webcache is a simple, lightweight Cache Manager for your Golang website.